Configuring Workspaces

 starting in version 1.8, Turborepo enables you to extend the root configuration

-in any workspace.
+with a turbo.json in any workspace.
 This flexibility enables a more diverse

 set of apps and packages to co-exist, and allows workspace owners to maintain